 I believe that everyone we meet is a teacher who can help us learn a lesson or lessons we are meant to learn in this lifetime.
 Everyone.
 So rather than analyze my friend’s reluctance to explore her sadness, I asked myself, “What is my lesson here?
 Am I as willing to talk about my own sadness as readily as I share my joy.”
 No!
 Am I alone in this?
 I don’t think so.

 Most of us love sharing our joy and, for many reasons, we seem to believe that it is much better, more uplifting, more loving and more helpful to express our joy and silence our sadness.
 In doing this, are we contributing to a collective avoidance of an important emotion in our individual and shared experiences of soul being human?
 I believe we are.
 I believe that talking about our sadness helps us process the feeling rather than repressing it, and then it is easier to understand and to release.

 I very much look forward to discussing this topic in Sunday’s #SpiritChat, and to learning more from this inspiring community about joy and sadness.

 Author’s bio: I believe in the power of love, compassion, kindness, forgiveness, and gratitude.
 And I believe that each of us has an important role in shaping a kinder, gentler, more compassionate world for all.

-Kumud’s note: I am delighted that Sharon will be hosting #SpiritChat for all of us on Sunday, October 4 at 9amET on twitter.
-I am so looking forward to “Joy and Wonder”, and all that emerge from our rediscovering them.
+Kumud’s note: I am delighted that Sharon will be hosting #SpiritChat for all of us on Sunday, Dec 19 at 9amET / 2pmUTC / 730pm India on twitter.
+I am so looking forward to all that emerges from her leading the conversation on this topic.
 Thank you, Sharon!